SovereignCloudStack/standards/Decisions/scs-XXXX-v1-requirements-for-container-registry.md

 # Motivation

-This proposal is motivated by use cases in which CSPs would like to offer SCP-compliant private container registries to their customers.
+This proposal is motivated by use cases in which CSPs would like to offer private container registries to their customers.
 The specific use cases should be discussed, but overall CSP could offer a private container registry as a service or CSP could offer a recipe for customers to deploy the private registry themselves utilizing CSP infrastructure.
-In both cases, the private container registry should be SCS-compliant and should fulfill a set of needed requirements e.g. for security and privacy.
+In both cases, the private container registry should fulfill a set of needed requirements e.g. for security and privacy.

 The idea and purpose of this document is to specify what requirements a specific technical container registry implementation (i.e. software solution) needs to